 Well, to answer either question we have to untangle the questions and the underlying assumptions, and hopefully in a few words we will all be on the same page about what solid wood furniture is, what manufactured wood furniture is, and what the cheap fake wood furniture is.

 First, solid wood furniture is furniture that is made of only the wood of a tree and the hardware to keep it together--it is crafted out of large hunks of wood into smaller portions in the manufacturing process, and then assembled to form an impressive piece of furniture that is very heavy and very sturdy (and typically quite expensive).
-Here is a picture of a solid wood desk we have on the site:
+Here is a solid wood desk we have on the site:

 Below is a picture of the desk I am sitting at while I write, from Bestar, one of our best selling manufacturers.
 It is made of manufactured wood and I will tell you this desk is very sturdy, quite heavy, and well made.

 So what is that cheap, light, flimsy, fake wood stuff you were thinking of?
 That furniture is made of something most people call particle board.
 There is a huge difference between particle board and manufactured wood.
 One is made of real wood (manufactured wood) and the other contains no wood whatsoever.
 They call it particle boardto make it sound like it has wood, but it does not.
-You will find very cheap furniture at Walmart or other inexpensive stores made of this, and typically such furniture will not last more than a year.
+You will find very cheap furniture at some big box stores made of this, and typically such furniture will not last more than a year.
 We sell nothing made of particle board on the site.
 I hope that explains a bit better what manufactured wood is, and gives you more confidence as you search our site!

 Check out some of our solid wood desks